secwexen/aapp-mart/DISCLAIMER.md

 # Legal Disclaimer

+All resources provided in this repository are developed strictly for educational, research, and authorized security testing purposes.

 ## 1. Authorized and Ethical Use Only

 **​1.1.
 Scope of Use:** AAPP‑MART is intended solely for ethical, legal, and explicitly authorized security research, penetration testing, and defensive security validation.